yui-mhcp/base_dl_project/README.md

 1. Clone this repository : `git clone https://github.com/yui-mhcp/base_dl_project.git`
 2. Go to the root of this repository : `cd base_dl_project`
-3. Install requirements : `pip install -r requirements.txt`
+3. Install requirements\* : `pip install -r requirements.txt`
 4. Open an example notebook and follow the instructions !

 **For audio processing** : you should also install `ffmpeg` if you want to use some audio processing functions.

+\* Some requirements are specific to functions (such as `noisereduce` is specific for noise reduction).
+Therefore I have put some requirements aside with the associated function : you can simply remove them if you do not want to use the function.
+The library is imported inside the function so that it will not raise any error ;)

 ## TO-DO list